youngstone/Hunting4Patents/README.md

 Features are the useful properties underlying the raw data.
 I extracted the following features to build my models

 * Patent text content
-	* --> convert to tf-idf vectors
+	* --> to be converted to tf-idf vectors

 * Patent citation
-	* --> convert to connections between patents
+	* --> to be modeled as connections between patents

-* Bibliographical information, maintenance events
+* Bibliographical information, maintenance events, etc.
-	* --> to be utilized by feature engineering
+	* --> to be utilized for feature engineering

 # Models